kchmck/vim-coffee-script/Readme.md

    filetype plugin indent on
    ```

-   If you already have a vimrc built up, just make sure the `pathogen` call
+   If you already have a vimrc built up, just make sure it contains these calls,
-   comes before the `syntax` and `filetype` calls.
+   in this order.

 3. Create the directory `~/.vim/bundle/`: